deamorim2/sdbs/EN-US/tuning.rst

 random_page_cost
 ----------------

 This is a unit-less value that represents the cost of a random page access from disk.
 This value is relative to a number of other cost parameters including sequential page access, and CPU operation costs.
 While there is no magic bullet for this value, the default is generally conservative.

+This setting suggests to the optimizer how long it will take your disks to seek to a random disk page, as a multiple of how long a sequential read (with a cost of 1.0) takes.
+If you have particularly fast disks, as commonly found with RAID arrays of SCSI disks, it may be appropriate to lower random_page_cost, which will encourage the query optimizer to use random access index scans.
+Some feel that 4.0 is always too large on current hardware; it's not unusual for administrators to standardize on always setting this between 2.0 and 3.0 instead.
+In some cases that behavior is a holdover from earlier PostgreSQL versions where having random_page_cost too high was more likely to screw up plan optimization than it is now (and setting at or below 2.0 was regularly necessary).
+Since these cost estimates are just that--estimates--it shouldn't hurt to try lower values.

+But this not where you should start to search for plan problems.
+Note that random_page_cost is pretty far down this list (at the end in fact).
+If you are getting bad plans, this shouldn't be the first thing you look at, even though lowering this value may be effective.
+Instead, you should start by making sure autovacuum is working properly, that you are collecting enough statistics, and that you have correctly sized the memory parameters for your server--all the things gone over above.
+After you've done all those much more important things, if you're still getting bad plans then you should see if lowering random_page_cost is still useful.

 This value can be set on a per-session basis using the command:

   .. code-block:: sql